2018 Funded Completed Projects

 Award Amount: $49,891

-There is need to collect information from first adopters to quantify how management and genetic selection differences effects the success of these producers.
+There is need to collect information from first adopters to quantify how management differences effects the success of these producers.
 Farmers need support determining what herd size their land base can support, what soil and forage quality improvements will be needed, and to understand the financial pros and cons of grass-fed dairy production.

 2. Developing Risk Management Strategies for New and Existing Agritourism Businesses in the Western Catskills Region